CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking_coward_machine/README.md

 As we have two regions, we have effectively have two sub-machines:

 ##### Goal Region
 Our default state is the *Idle* state.
 If, at any point, we detect a *Threat* body intruding in our *Fight or Flight* sensory area, we transition to the *Flee* state.
-We return from the *Flee* state to the *Idle* state.
+We return from the *Flee* state to the *Idle* state once we are safe.

 In the *Idle* state, we wait for the amount of time specified by the *Idle Wait Time* configurable before issuing ourselves a *Wander* task.
 Once that task completes, we again wait for the configured time before assigning another *Wander* task - so on and so forth.
+If a task gets ordered, we move to the *Generic Tasked* state.

-In the *Wander* state, we move in a random direction.
-Once we've completed that particular path, we move back to the *Idle* state.
+In the *Generic Tasked* state, we perform the assigned task.
+If we complete the task - success or failure - we move back to the *Idle* state.
+If we encounter a threat, we drop the task and move to the *Flee* state.

 The *Goal Region* process can be observed in this image: